marchoeppner/wgs-calling/README.md

 # IKMB WGS variant calling  pipeline

-This pipeline generates whole-genome variant calls from short read files.
+This pipeline generates human whole-genome variant calls from short read files.

 Please not that this code is not yet final!

 ### Documentation